xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

           name: cnbng-helm-repo-secret
 	```

+With this we complete preparation step for OCP.

+## Deploying CEE

+In this step we will deploy CEE PODs by first deploying CEE Ops Center POD and then doing necessary configurations on CEE Ops Center to deploy rest of CEE PODs.

 ### Deploying CEE Ops Center POD

 Now since we have got the helm repositories created, we can proceed to create helm release and deploy CEE Ops Center POD.